Visas for France [fr]

 Once you have completed your online application, all you have to do is submit it to your local visa centre.
 France-Visas will provide you with all necessary information on how and where to submit your application.

 Once your application has been submitted, track its progress and see how and when you can collect your passport and how to prepare for your trip to France.

 In accordance with Decree no. 2020-911 of July 27, 2020, from August 1, travelers aged 11 or older from the United States must provide the results a PCR test taken less than 72 hours before departure indicating a negative result for Covid-19.
 A list of available testing sites in the United States, based on your place of residence, can be found here.
 We recommend making sure that results will be available in time before taking a test.

 There are no restrictions for travel to Metropolitan France from the European space (European Union Member States, United Kingdom, Andorra, Iceland, Liechtenstein, Monaco, Norway, San Marino, Switzerland and the Vatican).

 The external borders of the European space remain closed.
 Therefore, travel to France from a third country is not possible except for travellers in one of the following situations:

-- Foreign health professionals helping to fight COVID-19;
+- If you are a foreign health professional helping to fight COVID-19;

-- Foreign crews and personnel operating passenger and cargo flights, or travelling as passengers to reach their departure base;
+- If you are a member of crew or personnel operating passenger or cargo flights, or travelling as a passenger to reach your departure base;

-- Foreign nationals carrying out international goods transport;
+- If you are carrying out international goods transport;

 If you have symptoms of COVID-19 on entering France, you will be required to carry out compulsory quarantine.